IIT scholarship for PhD position available at the Università degli studi di Genova

 PhD students are registered at Università degli studi di Genova with which IIT has agreement and which awards the degree, and IIT provides the research environment and finances the bursaries that the University will eventually award to the students, after a public selection process.

 This research activity will be focused on creating new nanophotonic devices based on 2D materials including (but not limited to) graphene, boron nitride and transition metal dichalcogenides.
-The goal is to exploit the gate-tuneable optical properties of these materials to fabricate devices which can modulate light and change dynamically the properties of a propagating beam, such as the polarization, the beam shape and the beam angle (beam scanning).
-This can be achieved integrating 2D materials in metasurfaces, which are nanophotonic devices formed by an ordered array of nanostructures.
-The candidate will be working on the design, fabrication (using the state-of-the-art cleanroom facility at Italian Institute of Technology) and electrical/optical characterization of these devices in our optical lab.
-In addition to significantly advancing the state of the art of nanophotonics, this project will offer to the candidate an excellent opportunity to learn advanced cleanroom nanofabrication skills and materials characterization techniques and acquire cutting-edge knowledge in multiple technical disciplines.
-She/he is expected to work independently but in strong collaborations with other researchers.”.
+The goal is to control the band structure and excitons of these materials using substrate effects (also known as meta-gate).
+This will be achieved using a new nanofabrication technique to create a patterned substrate with features of less than five nanometers and then transferring 2D materials on top of this substrate.
+The candidate will be working on the theory and optionally on the fabrication of these new devices in the cleanroom facilities at the Italian Institute of Technology and on their characterization with multiple techniques including optical and electrical measurements, electron microscopy and atomic force microscopy.
+The research activity will be interdisciplinary and include the numerical modelling of the observed phenomena.
+In addition to significantly advancing the state of the art of nanophotonics, this project will offer to the candidate an excellent opportunity to learn advanced solid-state physics, cleanroom nanofabrication skills and materials characterization techniques and acquire cutting-edge knowledge in multiple technical disciplines.
+She/he is expected to work independently but in strong collaborations with other researchers.

-The successful candidate should have a degree in materials science, engineering or physics, with a strong interest in cleanroom micro-nano fabrication, nanomaterials, optics and optoelectronics.
+The successful candidate should have a degree in materials science, engineering, or physics, with a strong interest in solid state physics, nanomaterials, experimental optics and optoelectronics.
 Work experience within a micro/nano-fabrication facility will be positively considered.
-A working knowledge of Matlab or Python programming and/or experience with electromagnetic simulations is desirable.
+A working knowledge of Matlab or Python programming is desirable.

 For further details, please contact: